rejuve-bio/biocypher-kg/schema_generator/README.md

 - `--adapter-config`: Path to adapters configuration YAML file
 - `--adapters-dir`: Directory containing adapter Python files
 - `--output-dir`: Output directory for generated schema files
+- `--adapter`: (Optional) Generate schema only for specific adapter config name(s).
+Can be used multiple times.
+- `--module`: (Optional) Generate schema for all adapters using specific Python module(s).
+Recommended for complete schemas with all nodes and edges.
+Can be used multiple times.
+- `--source`: (Optional) Generate schema only for specific data source(s).
+Can be used multiple times.

 ## Output